 Grandparents in New Jersey have rights.
 The law allows them to petition for visitation and contact with a grandchild if that would be in the child’s best interests.
 The lawyer at our northern New Jersey law office, Jeffrey M. Bloom, represents grandparents in such proceedings.
 We have also acted for parents trying to block a grandparent’s access to his or her grandchildren.
 In either case, we offer honest advice about the possibility of success.
-To learn more about grandparents’ rights, contact our West New York and Hackensack attorney at the Law Offices of Jeffrey M. Bloom.
+To learn more about grandparents’ rights, contact our West New York attorney at the Law Offices of Jeffrey M. Bloom.

 The Law Offices of Jeffrey M. Bloom has also been involved with both sides in matters involving a parent who is unable to provide adequate care because of substance abuse or other problems.
 It is not uncommon for a grandparent to step forward to take custody of the children.
 When this is done informally, the mother or father may institute proceedings to have the children returned.
 Although such matters are messy, sensitive, and challenging, our lawyer stays focused on the best interests of the children involved and advises our clients to do the same.